imbacraft/dusk.nvim/README.md

 - Eclipse level editing and refactoring capabilities in neovim
 - Support for Sonarlint
-- Autocomplete candidates from the current buffer, which includes comments (no other IDE has this)
+- Autocomplete candidates from the current buffer, which includes comments
 - Superb coding navigation - searches references in decompiled sources also
-- Support for running and debugging applications with JVM Args (including Spring active profiles)
 - Execute and debug test methods and classes

 Features curently not supported (these are what you will miss from your IDE - but also shows the room for improvement):

 - No option for running all tests in test resource folders
-- No support for editing many projects in the same neovim instance.
-Right now for each project you should open new neovim instance.
 - Referenced external libraries not available in file explorer tree

 ## Java Multiple Runtimes

 In jdtls.lua, you will find the following snippet.
 Here you can configure your multiple java runtimes.

 Example: